 Carefully, add the gujiya in the oil.
 Fry the gujiya in batches, depending upon the size of the kadai, you can add 3-4 pieces of gujiya.
 Do NOT overcrowd the pan.

-After few minutes, the gujiya will float on the surface of the oil.
+After a few minutes, the gujiya will float on the surface of the oil.
 Gently flip the gujiya for even cooking.
 Deep fry the gujiya for around 8-10 minutes or until nice golden color.

 Remove the gujiya on a kitchen paper towel, to drain any excess oil.